 The fee (contributor, $2,820; auditor, $2,605) includes the conference program, transfer to and from Palermo Airport, six nights of lodging, three meals daily (except for Wednesday), wine reception at the readings, and an excursion to the ancient ruins of Segesta.
 Accommodations are single rooms with private bath.
 Breakfast and lunch are served at the hotel and dinner is available at select Erice restaurants.
 A double room is possible for those who would like to be accompanied by a spouse or significant other.
 The charge for the additional person is $1,575.

 The conference is held at the Hotel Villa San Giovanni, which offers modest but very comfortable accommodations and a breathtaking view of the Tyrrhenian Sea and Sicilian countryside.
 A walled medieval town of narrow, winding, cobblestone streets, Erice’s compact size makes it easy to walk from the conference hotel to restaurants, cafés, and shops, and to explore its beautifully restored churches, Norman-era castle, and ancient walls.

-The faculty includes poets Maurice Manning and Natasha Trethewey; fiction writers Christopher Castellani and Lynn Freed; and nonfiction writer Patricia Hampl.
+The faculty includes poets David Rivard and Natasha Trethewey; fiction writers Christopher Castellani and Lynn Freed; and nonfiction writer Patricia Hampl.

 Click here for a list of faculty biographies.

 APPLICATION AND ADMISSION